initia-labs/minitswap-hook/README.md

 ## Movevm

-### 1. Move directory to move
+### 1. Move to the `move` directory

 ```bash
 cd move
 ```

-### 2. Update module address of Move.toml
+### 2. Update the module address in `Move.toml`

-Highly recommand to use new address, to make sure miniswap is the only module of the address
+It is highly recommended to use a new address to ensure that minitswap is the only module for that address.

 ```toml
 [package]